 We guide you from start to finish, taking you beyond your citizenship or residency by investment application.

 As you can see, optimizing your taxes is pretty straightforward as a Caribbean citizen.
-Obtaining citizenship in a Caribbean tax haven is as easy as making a minimum investment to a government fund, a qualifying real estate purchase, or a business enterprise.
+Obtaining citizenship in a Caribbean tax haven is as easy as making a minimum investment to a government fund, a qualifying real estate purchase, or starting a business in a Caribbean country.
 For further details, visit our Caribbean Citizenship by Investment Comparison guide and contact us today.

 Frequently Asked Questions about Caribbean Taxes